Josiah Whitney: California Geological Survey

 In 1867, the survey was eliminated from the budget, and work was suspended in 1868.

 Although the California Geological Survey ceased work when funds were eliminated, Whitney managed to retain the title of state geologist until 1874.
 The survey's field work never resumed.
 In fact, California was left without a geological agency until 1880, when the legislature created the State Mining Bureau, which was empowered—after the legislators' experience with Whitney—only to address mining issues, and set up with a board of trustees to keep the new agency focused on that narrow purpose.
 One or two bureau chiefs tried to broaden the scope to include geology, but the bureau was not allowed to hire a geologist until 1928, six decades after the old survey's demise.

 The state funded the publication and printing of the first three volumes of the survey's results, and Whitney published the remaining reports using his own money.
 In spite of financial difficulties and political problems, the survey was significant not only for its published results, but also because of the men involved, and the survey methods developed – in particular, topographical mapping by triangulation.

 Whitney also wrote The Yosemite Book (1869), which was essentially a travel guide to Yosemite Valley and the surrounding area.
 In this work he advocated the protection of Yosemite, and was one of the first to propose creation of a national park.

-Controversy: Yosemite Valley origins
+Controversies

-While in California, Whitney became embroiled in three notable controversies.
+While in California, Whitney became embroiled in three notable controversies:

+Yosemite Valley origins

 First, Whitney maintained that Yosemite Valley was created by a cataclysmic sinking of the valley floor.
 However, John Muir, who was exploring the Yosemite area during the same time, argued that the valley was carved by glacial action.
 Whitney derided Muir as an "ignoramus" and a "mere sheepherder."
 Whitney's survey reports suppressed evidence of glaciers, and he never abandoned his viewpoint.
 Most scientists eventually dismissed Whitney's hypothesis and accepted Muir's.